 All Charlotte Cory's WALLPAPERS and matching CUSHIONS are available from www.graduatecollection.co.uk who will give a generous 15% discount on all first orders!
 Just mention you saw them on this website and who knows, they may even be a bit more generous!!

-The two different colourways of Charlotte Cory's National Portrait Gallery. note: the idea to use both colourways and make the wall stripy was mine!
+The three different colourways of Charlotte Cory's National Portrait Gallery. note: the idea to use both colourways and make the wall stripy was mine!
 It works very well, making the frames stand out even more from the wall.
 Try it someone!

 There are now two other colourways, a powder blue and a dark blue...